 D.M., Performance from Indiana University; M.M., Performance from Baylor University; B.M.E., Choral Music and Conducting from Baylor University.
 Lyric Coloratura Rachel E. Copeland continues to receive acclaim as a thriving young artist combining her crystalline voice with her compelling and energetic stage presence.

-As Dr. Copeland's career and reputation continue to grow, the 2012-2013 season sees her with repeat engagements with Opera North Carolina and Opera Per Tutti.
-The season opens with Dr. Copeland’s debut with the Brussels Chamber Orchestra in a concert of arias and duets with the highly acclaimed 2012 Operalia winner, Anthony Roth Costanzo.
-The season continues with multiple North Carolina recitals and performances, notably with the East Carolina University Symphony as the soprano soloist in Hadyn’s “Lord Nelson’s Mass.”
-Dr. Copeland will debut Lauretta in Puccini’s most beloved Gianni Schicchi.
+As Dr. Copeland's career and reputation continue to grow, the 2012-2013 season saw her with repeat engagements with Opera North Carolina and Opera Per Tutti.
+The season opened with Dr. Copeland’s debut with the Brussels Chamber Orchestra in a concert of arias and duets with the highly acclaimed 2012 Operalia winner, Anthony Roth Costanzo.
+The season continued with multiple North Carolina recitals and performances, notably with the East Carolina University Symphony as the soprano soloist in Hadyn’s “Lord Nelson’s Mass.”
+Dr. Copeland debuted Lauretta in Puccini’s most beloved Gianni Schicchi.
+The 2013 - 2014 season also shows repeat engagements with Opera North Carolina, nation-wide master classes, the Choral Society of Durham, and a debut in California with a new-opera work.

 The 2010 - 2011 season was filled with exciting and wonderful opportunities.
 It began with a debut of the role of Adele in Die Fledermaus, followed by an engagement with the prestigious Baroque Orchestra Apollo's Fire for Handel's Messiah.
 In the spring, Dr. Copeland returned to Indianapolis Opera to sing the role of Micaela in Peter Brook's La Tragédie de Carmen.
 In May, Dr. Copeland made her company debut to rave reviews at San Diego Opera singing Frasquita in Bizet's Carmen.
 The summer of 2011 saw Dr. Copeland singing Adina in Donizetti’s famous L’elisir d’amore in Cortona, Italy, followed by a voice faculty position at Musica nelle Marche in Urbania, Italy.